I Love Walking In France

 Founded in the eleventh century by Cluny monks who built a monastery here in a small clearing by the river, Carennac soon grew to include a château whose high walls protected the occupants.
 Tucked away next door, behind an arched gate in the wall is the abbey church dedicated to Saint-Pierre with its magnificent entrance and ornately carved tympanum which dates from the twelfth century.

-Take a look around Carennac and find a comprehensive list of accommodation.
+Take a look around Carennac and find a comprehensive list of accommodation and transport options.

 The view of Rocamadour from l’Hôpital